geersch/nestjs-getting-started/docs/06-business-logic.md

 export class UnknownCarBrandError extends BusinessRuleViolation {}
 ```

 Now let's implement our quote service.
-The code is simple and straighforward.
+The code is simple and straightforward.
 We inject the `CarBrandRepository` via the constructor and implement the `calculatePremium()` method.
 This method receives three parameters:

 * age of the driver
 * ID of the car brand
 * purchase price of the car

-The method verifies the business rules and throws one of the errors we created earlier if one them is violated.
-If the validation succeeds, then a premium is calculated and stored in-memory.
+The method verifies the business rules and throws one of the errors we created earlier if one of them is violated.
+If the validation succeeds, then a premium is calculated and stored in memory.
 Calculated premiums can later be retrieved via the `findById()` method.

 ```ts
 import { Injectable } from '@nestjs/common';